GrigorijSchleifer/codeNewbie/README.md

 # dosemycode: A Doctor's Journey into Coding

 <p>Welcome to my coding diary!
-Here, I document my journey as a doctor exploring the realms of medical informatics, Python, R, and various other topics.
+Here, I document my journey as a doctor exploring medical informatics, Python, R, and various other topics.
 This repository serves as a log of my learning process, experiments, and projects related to healthcare and programming.</p>

-<li><a href="#introduction">Introduction</a></li>
+<li><a href="#VIM">Introduction</a></li>
 <li><a href="#medical-informatics">Medical Informatics</a></li>
 <li><a href="#python">Python</a></li>
 <li><a href="#r">R</a></li>